Experience-Evolving Multi-Turn Tool-Use Agent with Hybrid Episodic-Procedural Memory: Methodology

+\paragraph{Procedural Memory} captures statistical patterns of tool transitions, enabling the agent to learn common or effective action sequences.
+Each directed edge $(\tau_t, \tau_{t+1}) \in E$ represents a historical transition between two tool actions.
 The weight represents both the success rate of the corresponding tasks and the efficiency of successful trajectories.
-The efficiency is measured by the number of rollout steps required to complete the task.
 Previous work typically relies solely on the probability of successful transformation between tools to define edge weights~\citep{liu2024toolnet}.
 However, this approach may lead to the tool overuse trap.
 To mitigate this issue, we incorporate efficiency as an additional weighting factor, enriching the information encoded in the graph.
-By leveraging the Accuracy–Efficiency tradeoff, the agent can develop resource-bounded strategies that avoid repeatedly invoking tools that are harmless but task-irrelevant, such as simple information retrieval tools.
+The efficiency is measured by the number of rollout steps required to complete the task.
+By leveraging the accuracy–efficiency tradeoff, the agent can develop resource-bounded strategies that avoid repeatedly invoking tools that are harmless but task-irrelevant, such as simple information retrieval tools.

 To be specific, we define the weight as: